List of Heathen band members: 2001–2019

 Heathen reformed in August 2001, with returning members White, Altus, Black and Minter joined by former bassist Mike Jastremski.
 In June 2004, after the release of Recovered, Jastremski was replaced by Jon Torres.
 Not long after, Black also left the band, with former Mercenary guitarist Sven Soderlund temporarily taking his place.
 The remaining four members recorded a demo in early 2005, before announcing the addition of Terry Lauderdale on guitar that June.

 Shortly after starting work on a planned third album, Heathen announced in December 2007 that Lauderdale and Minter had left the group, replaced by Prototype guitarist Kragen Lum and former Vio-lence drummer Mark Hernandez, respectively.
 Less than a year later, Minter had returned to the lineup.
 The long-awaited third album, The Evolution of Chaos, was recorded with the new lineup and first released in December 2009.
 During the subsequent touring cycle, Jason VieBrooks returned starting in January 2011 to replace Torres, who temporarily left to "focus on his health".
 Torres later died on September 2, 2013, and VieBrooks remained a member of the band.

-In the spring of 2011, Minter was temporarily replaced by Jon Dette in the spring due to "previous work commitments" which prevented him from touring.
+In the spring of 2011, Minter was temporarily replaced by Jon Dette due to "previous work commitments" which prevented him from touring.
 Two years later, Minter left permanently and Dette stepped in again for tour dates in the summer of 2013.
 After more than a year of inactivity, in January 2015 the band played with former Forbidden drummer Sasha Horn.

 Since 2019

 After another extended period of inactivity, Heathen announced in June 2019 that it had begun work on a new album.
 When the result, Empire of the Blind, was announced the following year, it was also revealed that the lineup featured new bassist Jason Mirza and drummer Jim DeMaria.
+Since the summer of 2022, Altus has been replaced on tour by Kyle Edissi, due to his commitments with Exodus and other issues.
+DeMaria left after touring until late 2022, with Ryan Idris taking his place from early the next year.
+During 2025, Jason Bittner contributed drums to recordings for an upcoming album release.